 He tries to console me in a somewhat stressed voice, “Don’t worry my sweets, I’m headed to Wal-Mart to buy extermination supplies and will have this solved before moving you in Saturday.
 I promise, there will not be mice in my apartment by the time you arrive.”

-Adam goes to Wal-Mart to buy supplies in Texas while I’m back on my couch in Arkansas procrastinating packing, re-reading posts by PB Fingers about her unwelcome guests and putting myself in her shoes.
+Adam goes to Wal-Mart to buy supplies in Texas while I’m back on my couch in Arkansas procrastinating packing, reading blog posts about unwelcome guests and putting myself in her shoes.
 It’s not a good image in my head – I can assure you of that.

 He calls when he gets back home to tell me he’s identified the “Bait”.
 His cycling energy bars that were left unopened on the kitchen counter.
 This is good, right?
 Never leave energy bars on the countertop.
 Lesson learned.
 Now let’s trap this mouse.
 Pronto!